Documentation / F.A.Q. and Best Practice

 INFO: The following plugins are enabled: assets, browsertime, budget, coach, domains, harstorer, html, metrics, pagexray, screenshot, text, tracestorer

-When you create your buckets at S3 or GCS, you can configure how long time it will keep your data (HTML/screenshots/videos).
-Make it match how long time you keep your metrics in Graphite or how long back in time you think you need it.
-Usually that is shorter than you think :) When you find an regression (hopefully within an hour or at least day) you want to compare that data with what it looked like before.
-Storing things in the bucket for 2 weeks should be ok, but you choose yourself.
+When you create your buckets at S3 or GCS, you can configure how long it will keep your data (HTML/screenshots/videos).
+Make it match how long you keep your metrics in Graphite, or how far back in time you think you need it.
+Usually that's shorter than you think :) When you find a regression (hopefully within an hour, or at least a day), you want to compare that data with what it looked like before.
+Storing things in the bucket for 2 weeks should be OK, but it's up to you.

-We’ve been trying out alerts in Grafana for a while and it works really good for us.
-Checkout the alert section in the docs.
+We've been trying out alerts in Grafana for a while and it works really well for us.
+Check out the alert section in the docs.

-Now and then it pops up an issue on GitHub where users ask why some metrics differs between WebPageTest and sitespeed.io.
+Now and then an issue pops up on GitHub asking why some metrics differ between WebPageTest and sitespeed.io.

-There’s a couple of things to know that differs between WebPageTest and Browsertime/sitespeed.io but first I wanna say that it is wrong to compare between tools, it is right to continuously compare within the same tool to find regressions :)
+There are a couple of things to know that differ between WebPageTest and Browsertime/sitespeed.io.
+But first I want to say that it is wrong to compare between tools, it is right to continuously compare within the same tool to find regressions :)

-WPT and sitespeed.io differs by default when they end the tests.
-WPT ends when there hasn’t been any networks traffic for 2 seconds (if I remember correctly). sitespeed.io ends 2 seconds after loadEventEnd.
+WPT and sitespeed.io differ by default in when they end tests.
+WPT ends when there hasn't been any network traffic for 2 seconds (if I remember correctly). sitespeed.io ends 2 seconds after loadEventEnd.
 Both tools are configurable.

 And a couple of generic things that will make your metrics differ:

-- Your page matters - It could happen that your page has different sweat spots on connectivity (that makes the page render faster) so even a small change, will make the page much slower (we have that scenario on Wikipedia).
+• Your page matters - It could happen that your page has different sweet spots on connectivity (that make the page render faster) so even a small change will make the page much slower (we have that scenario on Wikipedia).

 When analyzing web performance data, it's important to understand the source and context of the metrics.
 The data from the Chrome User Experience Report represents metrics collected by Chrome from users who "consented" to share their browsing data.
 This report reflects the 75th percentile of user experiences, meaning that for the given metric, 75% of the sampled users experienced that performance level or better.
 For instance, in the example below, 75% of users had a Largest Contentful Paint (LCP) faster than 1.4 seconds, across various devices and network conditions.